ivnvxd/pyquest/markdown/13_databases.md

 cluster.shutdown()
 ```

-### 4. ORM (Object-Relational Mapping) <a id="orm"></a>
+## 4. ORM (Object-Relational Mapping) <a id="orm"></a>

-ORM, or Object-Relational Mapping, is a programming technique used to convert data between incompatible type systems in object-oriented programming languages.
+_ORM_, or Object-Relational Mapping, is a programming technique used to convert data between incompatible type systems in object-oriented programming languages.
 It creates a "virtual object database" that can be used from within a programming language.
 ORM is used in software development to facilitate the manipulation of data stored in relational databases (RDBMS) directly into object-oriented programming languages.
 This abstraction allows developers to work with data in their applications without having to write SQL queries or worry about the underlying database schema and data conversions.

 _Key Concepts of ORM:_